Documentation on MQL5: IsProperSubsetOf / Standard Library

 Return Value

-Returns true if the current set is a proper subset, or false otherwise.
+Returns true if the current sorted set is a proper subset, or false otherwise.